sabarishv95/trelloClone/README.md

 # trelloClone
 A Clone of trello.com

-The frontend of this project is built using React and the backend is build using NodeJS/Express and MongoDB.
+The frontend of this project is built using React and the backend is built using NodeJS/Express and MongoDB.

 After cloning into the repository, to run the app, do the following: